fat-forensics/fat-forensics/README.rst

 Submitting a Pull Request
 -------------------------

-Before opening a Pull Request, please have a look at the whole content of the `Contributing page <contrib_guide_>`_ to make sure that your code complies with our guidelines.
+Before opening a Pull Request, please have a look at the `Contributing <contrib_guide_>`_ page to make sure that your code complies with our guidelines.

 Help and Support